Tomer-Lavan/Lexi/CONTRIBUTION.md

 # Contributing Guidelines

-Welcome to the [Lexi](<[Lexi](https://github.com/Tomer-Lavan/Lexi)>) repository!
+Welcome to [Lexi](<[Lexi](https://github.com/Tomer-Lavan/Lexi)>) repository!
 We're excited that you're interested in contributing.
 Please take a moment to review this document to ensure a smooth collaboration process.

 ## How to Contribute